-In most states (with the exception of states such as California, North Dakota, and Oklahoma), non-competes are generally enforceable, though subject to rigorous judicial review.
+In most states (with the exception of jurisdictions such as California, North Dakota, and Oklahoma), non-competes are generally enforceable, though subject to rigorous judicial review.
 Some states regulate non-competes by statute.
 Other states evaluate them under common law contract principles.
-Although the specific iterations vary, most common law jurisdictions disfavor non-competes but enforce them to the extent reasonably necessary to protect legitimate business interests.
+Although the specific iterations vary, most common law jurisdictions disfavor non-competes but enforce them to the extent reasonably necessary to protect legitimate business interests (see Practice Note, Non-Compete Agreements with Employees: Limitations on Enforceability).